asifkd012020/open-itg-aws_runbooks/msk/Runbook.md

  - **Cluster Operations** You can use the AWS Management Console, the AWS Command Line Interface (AWS CLI), or the APIs in the SDK to perform control-plane operations.
 For example, you can create or delete an Amazon MSK cluster, list all the clusters in an account, view the properties of a cluster, and update the number of brokers in a cluster.

 Amazon MSK detects and automatically recovers from the most common failure scenarios for clusters so that your producer and consumer applications can continue their write and read operations with minimal impact.
-When Amazon MSK detects a broker failure, it mitigates the failure or replaces the unhealthy or unreachable broker with a new one.
-In addition, where possible, it reuses the storage from the older broker to reduce the data that Apache Kafka needs to replicate.
-Your availability impact is limited to the time required for Amazon MSK to complete the detection and recovery.
-After a recovery, your producer and consumer apps can continue to communicate with the same broker IP addresses that they used before the failure.

 **NOTE:** This document currently only pertains to the **"Amazon Managed Streaming for Apache Kafka (MSK)"** service and does not cover building a Kafka cluster from scratch on IaaS infrastructure on AWS.